 Prime members will also be able to access deals across big brands such as Bosch, Calvin Klein, Fitbit, Lacoste, Lego, Lenovo, L’Oreal, Nintendo, Panasonic, Samsung, Sony, Yamaha and more.

 Other Prime Day regulars are electric toothbrushes, wireless headphones and speakers, cameras and so much more, so expect discounts from brands including Bose, Philips, Sony, Samsung and others.

 The important bit here is that Amazon now has an Apple Store on its site and, as of December 2021, iPhones are available as well.
-While there have been no significant iPhone discounts yet, we’re hoping Prime Day 2022 saw discounts on the iPhone 11 and iPhone 12 models but not the 13.
+Prime Day 2022 saw discounts on the iPhone 11 and iPhone 12 models but not the 13.
 So perhaps that will be the case next time round.
 Apple Watch 7 got a rare discount, so here's hoping we see more of that.

 Is Prime free on Prime Day?